-When large areas must be mapped, it is far more efficient to take measurements from photographs than it is to send field crews to take measurements at a Gallina-phase pithouse The field map and a photogrammetric map of at LA 11850, N.M.
-Figure 48- the site itself.
+When large areas must be mapped, it is far more efficient to take measurements from photographs than it is to send field crews to take measurements at the site itself.
 Machines called stereoplotters can precisely interpolate distances within a few known control points.
 Using three-dimensional stereoscopic images, the stereoplotter can plot not just the few points possible in most field mapping procedures, but can locate and measure any point in between.
 The accuracy obtained by this type of mapping far exceeds most current archeological mapping.